Skip to content

 What the research shows

-The anti-inflammatory mechanism is well described in lab and animal work, where KPV reduced gut inflammation in mice.
-The missing piece is people: there are no solid human trials showing it treats a disease.
+KPV is the tail end of alpha-MSH, the part that carries much of the anti-inflammatory signal, and that mechanism is well described in cell and animal work.
+In mouse models of colitis, alpha-MSH and its KPV fragment have been reported to calm gut inflammation.
+The missing piece is people: there are no solid human trials showing KPV treats a disease.
 So the science is promising in dishes and rodents, and unproven in humans.

 What it felt like